dlpho/csarch2-g7-cs1/README.md

 - Price differences (international vs. Manila vendors) Based on PC Part Picker, the total build is estimated to be lower when sourced internationally, around ₱10,000 less than Philippine-based parts.
 The prices from Philippine-based vendors are noticeably higher.
-- Challenges in finding stock or cheaper equivalents Most of the top sites listed parts with higher prices.
-Some other candidate parts that possibly fit better in the build were also out of stock in most Philippine-based sites.
-TODO
+- Challenges in finding stock or cheaper equivalents Most of the credible PC parts sites listed parts with higher prices, and a lot of the "cheaper" listings were Shopee/Lazada stores with no reviews.
+There were also a few times we found a perfect part given its capabilities and budget, but it would be out of stock everywhere.
+When we finalized our build we were slightly over budget, so we had to go back and find cheaper equivalents for some parts.
+Luckily however we didn't require much trade-offs with the alternative parts we chose (CPU Cooler and RAM).
 - What the group learned about PC components and system design  TODO

 ---